How to manage a fast business loan

 The bottom line

-If your business has an urgent financial need, taking out a fast business loan may be the solution.
-However, since these loans often come from online lenders and carry short terms and high interest rates, it’s important to manage them correctly.
+If your business has an urgent financial need, getting a fast business loan may be the solution.
+However, since these loans often come from online lenders and carry short terms and high interest rates, it’s important to consider the pros and cons and manage them correctly.

 Your keys to success are making on-time payments (preferably automatically), sending more than the minimum payment when possible and paying the balance off early.
 And, if you see interest rates dropping, you may want to consider refinancing the original loan.